matthewpersico/matthewpersico.github.io/Perl/response-to-13-reasons.md

 Perl, so be it.
 But at least, instead of saying "Perl sucks", you'll be able to say "Ah, now I see *why* Perl does this.
 It still sucks."

-Two notes before we begin:
+Three notes before we begin:

 * There may still be a bit of snark in what follows; you can take the boy out of The Bronx...

-* And although I am using Python as counterpoint, this is not an anti-Python article; it's simply the most similar language I know to be able compare to and contrast against.
+* Although I am using Python as counterpoint, this is not an anti-Python article; it's simply the most similar language I know to be able compare to and contrast against.

+* Quite a bit of the discussion about language and parts of speech will be the words of Damian Conway, pretty much verbatim.
+Damian was kind enough to review this before publishing and provided significant corrections and expansions to the topic.
+I'll be happy to give him his credit where it is due.

 ## Weird variable access